j0nathanChang/j0nathanchang.github.io/README.md

-# Welcome to my Website
+# Welcome to my website
 Where I introduce some of my projects and things about me :)